laravel-frontend-presets/tall/README.md

 ## Removing the package

-If you don't want to keep this package installed once you've installed the preset, you can safely remove it with a couple of extra steps.
+If you don't want to keep this package installed once you've installed the preset, you can safely remove it.
 Unlike the default Laravel presets, this one publishes all the auth logic to your project's `/app` directory, so it's fully redundant.

+### A note on pagination

-If you are using pagination, set the default pagination views to the ones provided in the `boot` method of a service provider:
+If you are using pagination, you set the default pagination views to the ones provided in the `boot` method of a service provider:

 ```php
 use Illuminate\Pagination\Paginator;